PowerLoom/pooler/README.md

 - to present a fully functional, distributed system comprised of lightweight services that can be deployed over multiple instances on a network or even on a single instance
 - to be able to serve most frequently sought data points on Uniswap v2
     - Total Value Locked (TVL)
-    - Trade Volume, Liquidity reserves, Fees earned
+    - Trade Volume, token reserves, Fees earned
         - grouped by
             - Pair contracts
             - Individual tokens participating in pair contract